computational-genomics-lab/motifFUN/README.md

 ## 1. OUTLINE

-The **motifFUN** package provides a platform to search motifs and build automated multi-step secretome prediction pipelines that can be applied to large protein.
-The features of this package is described below.
+The **motifFUN** package provides a platform to search motifs and build automated multi-step secretome prediction pipelines that can be applied to largescale protein datasets.
+The features of this package is described as below.

 **ORF extraction**

-In this package get_orf function extract six-frame translation of all ORF(open reading frame) in the genome sequence, To perform this we should recommend installing EMBOSS getorf.
+In this package get_orf function extracts six-frame translation of all ORF(open reading frame) of the input nucleotide sequence fasta file.
+In order to run this, we must have EMBOSS program installed in the client machine that has the getorf function.

 **Pattern Search**